Skip to content

 What Grit Has Already Cost You

-Here is what the research shows about what it actually takes to keep pushing in a system designed to wear you down.
+Here is what the research shows about what it actually takes to keep pushing in conditions designed to wear you down.

 Your body has an alarm system.
 When you face a threat — physical danger, financial crisis, discrimination, housing instability — your brain activates that alarm.
 Stress hormones flood your system.
 Your heart rate rises.
 Your body gets ready to fight or run.